DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 > https://www.comptia.org/blog/open-systems-interconnection-reference-model

+> Computing Technology Industry Association (CompTIA).
+(2021).
+IT Fundamentals (FC0-U61) Student Guide.
+Section 3.3.2 "Domain Name System (DNS)."

 # Domain Hierarchy

+**A Domain Hierarchy** refers to the organization of internet domains in a hierarchical structure.
+The top-level domain (TLD) is at the root of the hierarchy and is followed by second-level domains, third-level domains, and so on.
+Each level represents a more specific subdomain of the previous level.
+The hierarchy can be used to provide structure and organization to the internet, making it easier to find and access information.

 This cheatsheet contains the hierarchy models of domains.
 It includes:
 - Hierarchic model of domains;